top of page

 • Ability to multitask, keep calm under pressure, and treat everyone with respect;

-• Displays curiosity, a positive attitude, flexibility and a good sense of humor;
+• Displays curiosity, a positive attitude, and a good sense of humor;

 • Demonstrate professionalism, engagement, and kindness to all children and families regardless of race, color, religion, national and ethnic origin, sex, sexual orientation, gender and gender identity or expression.